Gigabyte5671/blackout/README.md

 # Blackout
-A blank, dark window you can place anywhere to help you focus on other tasks.
+A blank window you can place anywhere to help you focus on other tasks.

+You can right click to change the colour of the window.

 ![Preview](./preview.png)

-Or you can open a [blank, dark tab in your browser](https://gigabyte5671.github.io/blackout/).
+You can also open a [blank tab in your browser](https://blackout.zakweb.dev/).